mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 ![hello world in web browser](images/hello-world.png)

-And there we have it - a website in its most basic form: just text!
+And there we have it - a website in its most basic form: just text content.
 Next, we will add a little more to our index file, so that the browser can do a little bit more work for us.

 ## Writing markup